 In reality all strategies and all aspects of management have a strong interaction with the biophysical environment.
-This ISP endeavours to capture all of these concerns in discussion and through a strategic approach which emphasises the will of the Department to manage the environment to the best benefit of the country and its people.
+This ISP endeavours to capture all of these concerns in discussion and through a strategic approach which emphasizes the will of the Department to manage the environment to the best benefit of the country and its people.

-The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategy Tables (Section 2).
+The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategies.
 It reflects the way the Department views Integrated Water Resource Management and the importance of the biophysical aspects of decision-making.
 There may nevertheless be specific ecological and biophysical aspects of management which require specific attention and which may not be captured in the above-mentioned or other strategies.
-The ISP therefore still includes environmental strategy aspects (as part of other strategies) which serve to make pertinent those issues of the environment which might not otherwise be covered.
+The ISP therefore still includes an Environmental Strategy which serves to make pertinent those issues of the environment which might not otherwise be covered.

-1.6 The Social Environment
+1.6 THE SOCIAL ENVIRONMENT